helpwave/helpwave/development/CONVENTIONS.md

 * `chore` - updating build tasks, package manager configs, etc.; no production code change
 * `ci` - changes to the CI configuration files and scripts
 * `wip` - work in progress
+* `infra`

 #### Message
 The message of the commit should be written in the imperative, present tense: "change" not "changed" nor "changes".
 The first letter should not be capitalized.
 The message should **not** contain a dot (.) at the end.
-The maximum length of the message is 50 characters and the language should be English.
+The maximum length of the message is 50 characters and the language should be english.

+#### Scope
+The scope represents a sub-part of the project, like a specific microservice.

 #### Examples
 ```text